-This task begins with an assessment of the global plant analysis boundary definition established in the full-power fire PRA.
+This task begins with an assessment of the global plant analysis boundary definition established in the at-power fire PRA.
 The guidance provided in reference [1] seeks a liberal definition of the global plant analysis boundary.
 Hence, for most analyses it is considered unlikely that the boundary will need to be expanded to suit the LPSD fire PRA; however, the LPSD analysis should determine whether the global plant analysis boundary should be expanded to encompass new areas of the plant.
-The definition of the global plant analysis boundary may need to be expanded if any locations excluded from the full-power analysis are identified as potentially relevant to the LPSD analysis.
+The definition of the global plant analysis boundary may need to be expanded if any locations excluded from the at-power analysis are identified as potentially relevant to the LPSD analysis.
 For example, the unit under analysis may establish electrical ties via temporary cabling to a sister unit during shutdown that would not be present while at power (e.g., to make up for de-energized power supply busses undergoing maintenance during the shutdown).
 If these ties meet the criteria for equipment/cable selection and the corresponding areas of the sister unit were outside the global analysis boundary for the unit's at-power fire PRA, then the LPSD fire PRA global analysis boundary should expand accordingly.

-As with the full-power fire PRA, the LPSD fire PRA global plant analysis boundary should encompass all areas of the plant associated with both normal and emergency reactor operating and support systems, and power production (e.g., the turbine building).
-The unique aspect of this assessment for the LPSD analysis is that the terms "normal and emergency reactor operating and support systems" should encompass all defined POSs to be considered in the analysis rather than just full-power conditions.
-This holds the potential to introduce plant locations that were deemed outside the scope of the full-power fire PRA.
+As with the at-power fire PRA, the LPSD fire PRA global plant analysis boundary should encompass all areas of the plant associated with both normal and emergency reactor operating and support systems, and power production (e.g., the turbine building).
+The unique aspect of this assessment for the LPSD analysis is that the terms "normal and emergency reactor operating and support systems" should encompass all defined POSs to be considered in the analysis rather than just at-power conditions.
+This holds the potential to introduce plant locations that were deemed outside the scope of the at-power fire PRA.

-Selection of the LPSD fire PRA global plant analysis boundary should begin with the full-power fire PRA global plant analysis boundary.
-A review should be performed to ensure that locations not included within the full-power boundary could not contribute to fire risk under any of the defined LPSD POSs.
+Selection of the LPSD fire PRA global plant analysis boundary should begin with the at-power fire PRA global plant analysis boundary.
+A review should be performed to identify any locations excluded from the at-power global analysis boundary that might contribute to LPSD risk.
 In particular, the LPSD fire PRA plant analysis boundary should encompass all locations, including qualifying locations associated with a sister unit at a multi-unit site, that house any of the LPSD fire PRA components and cables identified in Tasks 2 and 3 (see next two sections).